agilize/terraform-provider-jumpcloud/docs/GOLANGCI-LINT.md

 ```

 This configuration:
-- Disables all linters by default and then selectively enables the ones we want
+- Disables all linters by default (`disable-all: true`) and then selectively enables only the linters we want to use
 - Sets a reasonable timeout
 - Configures output and issue limits

+By using `disable-all: true`, we prevent compatibility issues with problematic linters such as `goanalysis_metalinter` that may cause errors with Go 1.22.

 ## Common Errors and Solutions